DeepGraphLearning/torchdrug-site/_pages/get_started.md

 # Hierarchical Interface

 TorchDrug is designed to cater all kinds of development.
-It has a hierarchical interface, which ranges from low-level graph operations to high-level models and tasks.
+It has a hierarchical interface, which ranges from low-level data structures and operations, mid-level layers and models, to high-level tasks.
 We can easily customize modules at any level with minimal efforts by utilizing building blocks from a lower level.

 <div class="container col-md-8">
   <div class="row justify-content-center">